xsuite/xfields/examples/beambeam_multibunch/design.md

 1. Extract encounter generation from the current installer.
 2. Extract Twiss/survey geometry and coordinate transformations.
-3. Make the conventional and rigid-bunch paths consume those helpers.
+3. Make the particles and rigid-bunch paths consume those helpers.
 4. Add `mode='rigid_bunch'` to `install_beambeam_interactions(...)`.
 5. Add the rigid-bunch filling, intensity and emittance inputs to `configure_beambeam_interactions(...)`.